vesoft-inc/nebulagraph-veditor/README.md

 ```

 # API
-see declaration file for more details.
+See the declaration file for more details.

 # License

 MIT